janakipande/janakipande.github.io/_pages/work.md

 <div class="work-card-category">Profile</div>

-<h3>Neuroscience’s India moment: The IIT engineer who pioneered it</h3>
+<h3>Neuroscience is having its India moment.
+An engineer pioneered it</h3>

 <p class="work-card-description">
-The story of neuroscience research and the people behind it in India.
+Mriganka Sur chose electrical engineering at IIT Kanpur, but he never abandoned his fascination with the brain.
 </p>

 <a class="read-link" href="https://theprint.in/feature/neuroscience-india-moment-iit-kanpur-engineer-pioneered-it/2992869/" target="_blank">Read here →</a>